AdminTurnedDevOps/CapabilityPE/README.md

  <img src="images/logo.png?raw=true" alt="Logo" width="50%" height="50%" />
 </p>

+You know what’s missing?
+An easy tool that just installs capabilities (ArgoCD, Datadog, KubeVirt, etc.) in an easy way.
+One command to do it all.

+A tool that easily gets whatever capabilities you want your kubernetes cluster to have deployed in production.

 `capipe`, which stands for Capibility Platform Engineering, allows you to specify capabilities that you want to install within your Platform Engineering environment.

+## Why?

+The two biggest questions I get are:
+1. What tools should I use?
+2. How can I easily deploy a production environment?

+Those questions are why I made CapiPE.

+Easily deploy what you need in a Kubernetes cluster with one command.

 ## Dependencies